 Hormonal background

-Conditions predisposing to the development of thrush:
+Conditions predisposing for the development of thrush:

 • pregnancy (candidiasis develops in 20-30% of women);